Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 |-|-
 |5.0.0 - Latest GA release (can be installed by removing the `--pre` flag)| 3.0
 |5.1.0b3 - Latest release (beta)| 3.0, 3.1-preview.2, 3.1-preview.3

+Note: API version 3.1-preview.3 should be used exclusively for the Healthcare Analysis and Batch Analysis services, which are currently only supported in the following regions.
+* Central US
+* West US 2
+* East US 2
+* North Europe
+* West Europe

 ### Authenticate the client